جامعة النجاح الوطنية

 • 10216304

-This course covers properties of point estimates, the exponential family of distributions, sufficiency and completeness, Bayesian estimation, most powerful test, sequential test, and estimation and testing hypotheses for linear models.
+This course covers an introduction to decision theory, risk and loss functions, the exponential family of distributions, sufficiency and completeness, Bayesian estimation, estimation, and testing hypotheses for linear models.
+Chi-square tests.

 3